-On behalf of the Board of Directors and staff, we are pleased to present the 2022 Annual Report for Premier Farm Credit, ACA, As you will see in the following pages, your Association once again achieved outstanding results this year, highlighted by record levels of net income, loan volume and patronage.
-Our continued success can be attributed to the loyalty of our membership and the dedicated efforts of our employees who work hard to be the preferred source for agricultural financing today and tomorrow.
+On behalf of the Board of Directors and staff, we are pleased to present the 2023 Annual Report for Premier Farm Credit, ACA.
+2023 was a record year for your Association in many areas including total assets exceeding \$1.0 billion, and record levels of net income, loan volume and patronage.
+These strong business results are largely attributed to the loyalty of our membership and the dedicated efforts of our talented employees who work hard every day to meet your credit needs.

-The Association realized net earnings of \$18.5 million as a result of growth in net interest income which was largely attributed to growth in loan volume.
-Loan volume grew by 9.4%, ending the year with volume exceeding \$930 million.
-Total loan growth over the past three years been \$220 million!
-Total shareholder equity increased to \$202.3 million, and our total regulatory capital ratio remained strong at 17.22%.
-Our capital position is actively managed to ensure that we maintain safe levels to support current operations and have a sufficient resources to fund your future needs.
+The Association realized net earnings of \$20.37 million and loan volume grew by 6.78%, ending the year with volume exceeding \$990 million.
+Loan growth was achieved in all business segments during 2023.
+Total shareholder equity increased to \$215.75 million, and our total regulatory capital ratio increased to 17.81% at year-end.
+Our solid financial results strengthened our capital position which enables us to continue to support our membership with sufficient resources to fund your current and future needs.

-In addition to providing you with competitive loan products, as a member of Premier Farm Credit you continue to share in the success of your cooperative.
-The Board of Directors again demonstrated their commitment to a meaningful patronage program by declaring a record cash patronage dividend of \$6.5 million for 2022 business.
-This \$6.5 million represents approximately 35% of Association earnings and is an increase of \$1.0 million over the 2021 dividend.
-The Association has returned \$22.0 million of patronage over the past four years, demonstrating our ongoing commitment to providing value to our membership.
-Our strong patronage program continues to illustrate our financial strength and commitment to the true value of the cooperative model.
-Since 1996, the total amount returned to our member-owners is \$80.5 million!
+The Board of Directors once again displayed their commitment to a meaningful patronage program by declaring a record cash patronage dividend of \$6.75 million for 2023 business.
+This \$6.75 million represents approximately 33% of net earnings.
+Our strong patronage program, combined with competitive interest rates, validates our commitment to providing value to our membership.
+As a member of Premier Farm Credit you share in the success of your cooperative.
+The Association has returned \$28.75 million of patronage over the past five years, demonstrating our ongoing commitment to providing value to our membership.
+Since 1996, the total amount of patronage returned to our member-owners is \$87.25 million!

-Your Association continues to strive to make a difference by being a strong community partner and advocate for agriculture.
-We accomplish this through our support and investment in numerous youth programs, young and beginning farmers, local communities, education programs, sustainable agriculture and diversity.
-We also actively lobby and support numerous legislative efforts that support agriculture.
+In addition to providing you with dependable and competitive loan products, we are proud of the impact that sharing our profits has on our local economies.
+Additionally, we continue to strive to be a strong community partner and advocate for agriculture through our support and investment in numerous youth and educational outreach programs.
+We also continue to actively lobby and support numerous legislative efforts that support and defend agriculture.

-We remain proud to be your lending cooperative and thank you for your continued business and contributions to our success.
-Please accept our sincere appreciation for your continued support and commitment to the Association.
+Premier Farm Credit is proud to be your lending cooperative and we thank you for your ongoing business and support.

-"The Association has returned \$22.0 million of patronage over the past four years, demonstrating our ongoing commitment to providing value to our membership."
+"The Association has returned \$28.75 million of patronage over the past five years, demonstrating our ongoing commitment to providing value to our membership."